-Mid-Year Training - Ensure any New Instructors who did not attend a Mid-Year Training have completed the Mid-Year Training for New Instructors Course on the VTI.
-If this course is not completed, Instructor Certification will be delayed and Roots of Empathy will be unable to place them in a classroom for the following program year.
-Note: Instructors will receive the Mid-Year Training details from International Office and the Senior Mentor will review the completed course.
-Your Instructor may ask for your support in completing the assignment.
-Feedback Forms - At the end of every program year, the Roots of Empathy organization collects feedback forms from Students, Classroom Teachers, the Parent of the Roots of Empathy Baby and Instructors and records the results.
-Please emphasize that these forms are revised annually and when calculating national statistics the Roots of Empathy Research Department can only use the most up-to-date forms.
-Next Year - Please review the successes and areas for growth addressed on the Instructor Growth Plan .
-Discuss with the Instructor their plans for program delivery, and revisit their successes and areas of growth for the upcoming program year.
-Please let Instructors know you will contact them prior to the beginning of the next program year to support them with the transition to Certified Instructor and Program Start-Up.
+- PD Workshops Ensure any Certified Instructors who did not attend the Professional Development workshop have completed and submitted the PD Workshop Makeup Assignment.
+If this assignment is not submitted, Instructor Recertification will be delayed and Roots of Empathy will be unable to place them in a classroom for the following program year.
+Note: Instructors will receive this Makeup Assignment from International Office and the Senior Mentor will review it.
+Your Instructor may ask for your support in completing the assignment. - □ Feedback Forms At the end of every program year, the Roots of Empathy organization collects feedback forms from Students, Classroom Teachers, the Parent of Roots of Empathy Baby and Instructors and records the results.
+Please emphasize that these forms are revised annually and when calculating national statistics the Roots of Empathy Research Department can only use the most up-to-date forms. - □ Next Year Discuss with the Instructor their plans for program delivery, and revisit their successes and areas of growth for the upcoming program year.